 Proposal 10.
 Discuss whether the initial state of the PSI-Based PDU Discard Activation/Deactivation MAC CE is deactivated or configured by RRC.
 (7 vs 5)

 Proposal 11.
 Discuss whether to leave it to UE implementation to ensure no rounding error in the modulus operation or define it based on a specific formula.
 (9 vs 5)

+Proposal 14.
+Discuss whether UE may use the long BSR when there is only one LCG with data available and that LCG is allowed to use the new BSR table.

 5. Reference